of the Great Commission

 Let us give ourselves fully to the task of reaching every person in all of America.
 When we look at these areas as ‘finishable’ our strategies and plans take on a new urgency and hope.

 We must see every household and campus adopted in prayer and every person prayed for by name.

 Sign-up for a prayer chain or a monthly day/half-day of prayer with the goal of praying for your community 24/7.

 Special times of coming together to pray for your community.

 Why is it important to begin with prayer?
 Join Brian Alarid, president of America Prays, as he shares about the value of prayer and how you can take practical steps towards the goal of every person in America being prayed for by name.

 Brian Alarid – President of America Prays https://www.americaprays.org

 Every person shown God’s love in action by identifying and meeting practical needs, educating, equipping, and working with specialized services.

 Learning the needs of those around us will lead to natural opportunities to meet those needs and share the Gospel.

-The church is to be the hands and feet of Jesus to those in need around them and to affect lasting change in their lives.
+The church is to be the hands and feet of Jesus.
+To help those in need around it to affect lasting change in lives.